 The Four Air Flow Measurements for Leaf Blowers

 To get things started, it is important to have a working knowledge of how these units of measurements come into play and what do they say about a leaf blower.
 What does CFM stand for?

 - Cubic Feet Per Minute or CFM’s.
 The CFM calculator refers to the volume of air that comes out of a leaf blower’s tube in one minute.
-Therefore, a leaf blower with 550 CFM can push leaves and light debris 550 cubic feet from the end of the nozzle in one minute.
-In other words, CFM meaning is a leaf blower’s blowing strength.
+Therefore, a leaf blower with a CFM of 550 can push 550 cubic feet of leaves and debris in one minute.
+In other words, CFM meaning is a leaf blower’s blowing strength or power.

 Using an analogy, the CFM airflow meaning is like the width of a traditional rake’s head.
 Generally, the bigger the mouth of the leaf blower, the bigger the CFM airflow.

 - Miles Per Hour (MPH).
 It indicates the speed by which air escapes from the tube in an hour.
 Expanding our earlier analogy, MPH is the speed by which the rake sweeps through the area.
 Now, if you have a small rake head (330 CFM) going at a higher speed (100 MPH) and a longer rake head (480 CFM) sweeping at a lower speed (92 MPH), which do you think will get the job done faster?
 Let us talk more about this later.